cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 # DVPD Core Element Syntax Reference
 DVPD core elements described here must be supported by any implementation in the same way.
 If an implementation leaves out elements for simplicity, it should implement a check and warning message, to prevent false assumptions.

-The syntax must and can be extended by properties, needed for project specific solutions (e.g. data_extraction modules, data encryption frameworks).
-Documentation for these properties must be provided for every module in a separate document.
-Properties and value, not defined in the core, must be prefixed with a "x", followed by an abbreviation of the using module. (e.g. "xenc" for encryption module of cimt)

 For examples please look in : [Data Vault method coverage and syntax examples](./Data_Vault_method_coverage_and_syntax_examples.md)

 A DVPD is expressed with JSON syntax and contains the following attributes (Keys):

+## Extending the syntax
+The syntax can  and should be extended by properties of project specific implementations (e.g. parsing logic, data encryption frameworks, dbt rendering and more).

+The core syntax only defines, how the extention keywords are routed from the dvpd to the dvpi elements.

+Extention property names, must be prefixed with a "x".
+It is best practice to give all keywords of the same extention module the same prefix.(e.g. "xenc" for encryption module of cimt)

+Documentation for these properties must be provided for every module in a separate document.

 # Root